-Per 2 CFR 1800.3(b), NASA does not normally fund foreign research proposals from foreign organizations, nor research efforts by individuals at foreign organizations as part of U.S. research proposals.
+Per 2 CFR § 1800.3(c), NASA does not normally fund foreign research proposals from foreign organizations, nor research efforts by individuals at foreign organizations as part of U.S. research proposals.
 This includes subawards from U.S. organizations to investigators at foreign organizations and travel by individuals at foreign organizations to conduct research, fieldwork, and present at conferences.
 Rather, each country agrees to bear the cost of discharging their respective responsibilities (i.e., the work to be done by team members affiliated with organizations in their country).
 The direct purchase of supplies and/or services, which do not constitute research, from non-U.S. sources by U.S. award recipients is permitted.

-NASA welcomes proposals from non-U.S. organizations and proposals that include the participation of non-U.S. organizations, except as set forth in the certification regarding restriction on doing business with China.
-Proposals that propose research to be performed by a non-U.S. organization or with a non-U.S. organization as part of a proposal submitted by a U.S. organization are normally supported on a no-exchange-of-funds basis.
-NASA's policy on performing research with foreign organizations on a no-exchange-of-funds basis is set forth at NFS 1835.016.
+NASA welcomes proposals from non-U.S. organizations and proposals that include the participation of non-U.S. organizations, under certain conditions.
+Proposals submitted by a U.S. organization that include research to be performed by a non-U.S. organization or with a non-U.S. organization are normally supported on a no-exchange-of-funds basis.
+NASA's policy on performing research with foreign organizations on a no-exchange-of-funds basis is set forth at NASA FAR Supplement (NFS) 1835.016.
+In addition, proposals that include the participation of China or any Chinese-owned company are ineligible to receive an award.
+For the assurance and representation on China restrictions, see Appendix A, section A3, of this Manual.

 This policy pertains to the nature of the proposing organization and not the nationality or citizenship of the individuals listed in the proposal.
-If a proposal with a non-U.S. partner is selected, NASA will determine whether such participation should be covered by and implemented through an international agreement between NASA and the sponsoring foreign agency or funding/sponsoring institution under which the parties agree to each bear the cost of discharging their respective responsibilities.
+If a proposal with a non-U.S. partner is selected, GPC will consult with the Office of the General Counsel (OGC) and the Office of International and Interagency Relations (OIIR) to determine whether such participation should be covered by and implemented through an international agreement between NASA and the sponsoring foreign agency or funding/sponsoring institution under which the parties agree to each bear the cost of discharging their respective responsibilities.